OmerBurakTaskin/select_body_parts/README.md

 ![alt text](Screenshot_1729972905.png) ![alt text](Screenshot_1729972946.png)

-Package has BodyPartProvider class which developers can access selected body parts.
-Also front and back body parts are seperated to sake of modularity.
+Package has BodyPartProvider class where selected body parts can be reached by their name.
+Also front and back body parts widgets are seperated sake of modularity.